 Even more benefits for Qantas Lifetime Silver

-Rounding out the roster of perks, Qantas Lifetime Silver members earn 50% more points on Qantas and Jetstar flights and 25% more points on American Airlines flights than regular Bronze members, provided the total number of points exceeds the airlines’ Minimum Points Guarantees.
+Rounding out the roster of perks, Qantas Lifetime Silver members earn 50% more points than Bronze on Qantas, American Airlines and Jetstar flights, provided the total number of points exceeds each airline's Minimum Points Guarantee.

 While that’s of little benefit on short flights (such as Sydney-Melbourne) where the Minimum Points Guarantee gives Bronze and Silver members the same number of points, it’s more useful on longer routes such as Brisbane-Melbourne, and on international flights, where 50% more points on a journey to London can make a big difference.

 When using your points to upgrade to premium economy, business class or even first class on a Qantas flight where upgrades are waitlisted, your request takes priority over entry-level Bronze frequent flyers, which could be the difference between flying up the front and sitting down the back.

 Similarly, when calling Qantas, your call will take priority over Bronze members.

 Don’t expect the phone to be answered on the first ring – or even in the first few minutes – because as you’d expect, Chairman’s Lounge, Platinum One, Platinum and Gold frequent flyers take higher priority.

 Finally, Qantas sometimes reserves extra Classic Flight Reward seats for Silver frequent flyers and above, so if you’re trying to use your Qantas Points to book a flight and aren’t having much luck, try searching again when logged into your Lifetime Silver account and see if that changes.